galeoconsulting/atlassian-rest-cli/README.md

 ##Introduction
-JIRA plugin which provides a possibility to use your favorite programming language to script and interact with JIRA server realtime.
+Atlassian plugin which provides a possibility to use your favorite programming language to script and interact with Atlassian product server realtime.
+Supported products (at the moment) are:
+* Jira 4.3
+* Confluence 3.5
+* Bamboo 3.2.2
+*
 The plugin provide following working modes:

 * JIRA web-executor interface - allows to execute script input from Jira admin interface, no continuous working session support and no working context preservation between invocations.